 - 0 comments

-The II-V-I sequence is the most common chord progression used in jazz music but also in a whole number of styles of music as pop, rock, blues, country.
-This theoretical element is a must know for any guitarist who wants to learn the jazz language because.
-It is present in a large number of jazz standards (Summertime, Autumn leaves, Blue bossa, All the things you are and many more).
-The mastery of this harmonic cadence will open up many perspectives in your guitar practice, whether in composition, in improvisation or more in the practical and theoretical learning of your instrument.
-Notice that this post is focused on major II-V-I cadence.
+The major II-V-I sequence is the most common chord progression used in jazz music but also in a whole number of styles of music as pop, rock, blues, country.
+This theoretical element is a must know for any guitarist who wants to learn the jazz language.

 The II-V-I chord progression is made up of three basic chords constructed from the first, second and fifth degree of the major scale.
-First of all, you need to understand a fundamental theoretical element : The harmonization of the major scale.
-Indeed, when you stack thirds starting on each degree of the major scale, you produce seven different chords.
-In other words, each degree of the major scale corresponds to a chord.
-Please take a look at the following link if you don't know how to harmonize the major scale.
+First of all, you need to understand a fundamental theoretical element : The harmonization of the major scale which consists in stacking thirds starting on each degree of the major scale, in order to create seven different chords.

 Let's take example in C major :